A better class of computational storage

 Contrary to the current crop of smart SSDs, Symbiotes are fully capable of running CNNs.
-The above diagram shows a series of three CNNs that were used to demonstrate 10ms facial recognition as a VNF (virtual network function) deployed at the Edge and as a part of a telecom M-CORD (mobile central office re-architected as a data center) deployment at Mobile World Congress (MWC) 2019 in Barcelona, Spain.
+The above diagram shows a series of three CNNs that were used to demonstrate 10ms facial recognition as a VNF (Virtual Network Function) we deployed at the Edge as part of a telecom M-CORD (Mobile Central Office Re-architected as a Data center) deployment at Mobile World Congress (MWC) 2019 in Barcelona, Spain.

-By distributing massive arrays of low-cost GPUs, Edge Computing can better accomodate the types of ML/AI/AR requests that are associated with such a vast distribution of data sources.
+By distributing massive arrays of low-cost GPUs, Edge Computing can better accommodate the types of ML/AI/AR requests that are associated with such a vast distribution of data sources.
 Unlike with single, large GPUs, these GPU arrays do not create large choke points for data to be processed.
-And while it is possible to create massive arrays with very powerful GPUs, the costs and power consumption would be counter productive with the economic scale associated with Edge Computing.
+While it is possible to create massive arrays with very powerful GPUs, the costs and power consumption would be counterproductive with the economic scale associated with Edge Computing.

-A modular, more scaleable architecture to complete a superior technology
+A modular, more scalable architecture to complete a superior technology

 Figure 6: Modularity is the secret for the Symbiote

 Many have completely mis-calculated what it takes to scale from the Edge to the Data Center.
 This is reflected by their choice of processors to deploy.
 The de facto choice for deployments is based on an x86-64 architecture, a safe choice which has been the standard for several years.
 The issue is not so much the type of processor architecture, but rather the number of cores and the amount of memory, which impacts costs and power consumption.